Indonesia's Gojek, Tokopedia to merge as GoTo Group - WTMJ

 AP Technology Writer

-SINGAPORE (AP) — Indonesian ride hailing company Gojek and e-commerce firm Tokopedia said Monday that they are merging to form the GoTo Group.
+SINGAPORE (AP) — Indonesian ride hailing company Gojek and the country’s biggest e-commerce firm Tokopedia said Monday that they are merging to form the GoTo Group, adding to surging competition in Southeast Asia that is attracting billions of dollars from investors.

 The new company will provide services from ride-hailing and financial services to e-commerce.
-GoTo is backed by investors including Alibaba Group, BackRock, Tencent and Temasek Holdings.
+Gojek’s founder Nadiem Makarim is now Indonesia’s minister of education and culture, and the newly combined entity GoTo is backed by investors including Alibaba, BackRock, Tencent and Temasek Holdings.

 The merger comes a month after Gojek’s largest rival, Singapore-based Grab Holdings, said it would list in the United States via a merger with a special public acquisition company (SPAC) that valued the company at $40 billion.